grouprise/grouprise/docs/contributing/development.md

 Now you can visit the web interface of the development system in your browser: http://localhost:5000/

+## Update release notes

+Notable changes (for users, moderators or admins) should be mentioned in the release notes.

+A new release notes file should be created in `docs/releases/`, if the release notes for the upcoming version do not exist, yet.
+This new file should be referenced in the *hidden* section of `docs/release/index.rst`.

 ## Translate content

 Run `make django-translate` for collecting the translatable strings and for opening a translation